payu-india/CMS-Chatbot/docs/Offerings/apple-pay-integration/prerequisites-and-set-up-for-apple-pay-integration.md

   <Accordion title="Server Configuration" icon="fa-info-circle">
     * The file must be served via HTTPS 1.1 protocol.
-    * The HTTP response must return the file as a binary object, not as HTML or plain text.
+    * The HTTP response can be as plaintextreturn or file as a binary object, not as HTML or plain text.
     * Set the Content-Type header to `application/octet-stream` to indicate this is a binary file download.
   </Accordion>

   <Accordion title="Network Access" icon="fa-info-circle">
     * Ensure the file is not behind a firewall or access restrictions.
     * If using a firewall, configure it to allow Apple's IP addresses.
+For more information on Apple's IP address, refer to [Apple documentation](https://developer.apple.com/documentation/applepayontheweb/setting-up-your-server%23Allow-Apple-IP-Addresses-for-Domain-Verification)
   </Accordion>
 </Callout>